 I have explored working in a wide variety of fields throughout my life.
 Sometimes it was simply what was available.
 Sometimes I thought it was something I could run with.
 I never sought a career, rather I was seeking a life purpose.
 I don’t care about making money, I care about doing something that I find fulfilling on a spiritual and mental level that also allows me to survive financially.
 As of yet I have NOT discovered THAT job.
 My experience has been that the vast majority of jobs serve no real purpose other than making SOMEONE ELSE rich.
 There are definitely many jobs out there that have value and are truly necessary, but I have yet to encounter one that is a fit for me.

 As I get older, my desire and energy to find this mystery job has waned, to the point that I am now officially NON-employed.
 Unemployed implies one is in the job market.
 I simply have no desire to play the game any more.
 That said, I do what I need to survive (usually staying on the correct side of the law).
 My variety of jobs has certainly left me with a wide range of skills.
 Most of my “professional” history and skills can be found on my LinkedIn profile.
-What they allow me to share is to the right.
-For the complete profile, click on my name.
+Take a look if you are really interested.

 Since I could not find a satisfying job working for others, it seemed that maybe I should try creating my OWN business.
 In recent years I have made several attempts to do just that.
 I have a fairly good grasp of what is needed for a business to be successful in our society, and even have a few clever ideas for products.
 The simple truth is knowing HOW to do something does not ensure one has the mentality or aptitude to do that something.
 If it has not yet become clear, I am no fan of capitalism.
 I find it difficult to try to sell something that I am willing to offer for free.
 To me money is simply a useful tool … a means to an end … not an end itself.
 This generally means that any “business” I create will be unsuccessful, at least as success is defined by our societal economic model.
 But these attempts exist nonetheless.
 Feel free to check them out: